philong6297/dytech/README.md

 ![Server Design](images/server_design.jpg)

-The above system architecture diagram briefly shows how the my project works in general:
+The diagram above presents an overview of my project's general functioning.

-1. A **Connection** contains a **Socket** and a **Buffer** for bytes in-and-out.
-Users register a **callback** function for each connection.
+Specifically, each **Connection** consists of a **Socket** and a **Buffer** for bytes input-output, and user callback functions are registered for each of these connections.
-2. The system starts with an **Acceptor**, which contains one acceptor connection.
-It builds connection for each new client, and distribute the workload to one of the **Looper**s.
+The system is launched via an **Acceptor** comprising one acceptor connection: each new client is allocated a connection and assigned a workload synced with one of the **Loopers**.

-3. Each **Poller** is associated with exactly one **Looper**.
-It does nothing but epoll, and returns a collection of event-ready connections back to the **Looper**.
+Each **Poller** is bound to a single **Looper** and primarily handles `epoll`, returning a group of event-ready connections to its **Looper** counterpart.
-4. The **Looper** is the main brain of the system.
-It registers new client connection into the **Poller**, and upon the **Poller** returns back event-ready connections, it fetches their callback functions and execute them.
+The **Looper** is the central decision-making entity of the system: it registers new client connections into the **Poller**, fetches their callback functions, and executes them.

-5. The **ThreadPool** manages how many **Looper**s are there in the system to avoid over-subscription.
+The **ThreadPool** governs the number of **Loopers** in the system, thereby preventing over-subscription.

-6. Optionally there exists a **Cache** layer using LRU policy with tunable storage size parameters.
+The **Cache** layer that employs an LRU policy, with adjustable storage size parameters.

 ## 3. **Building Project**